 We mail bills for mandatory charges according to your semester start date.
 Please refer to U-Online for your most up-to-date billing information.
-Any charges, deposits and fines you may incur are billed monthly.
+Typically, initial bills for the fall semester are due August 1, spring semester bills are due by early January and summer semester bills are due around May 15 (College of Osteopathic Medicine students' fall bills are due on June 15 due to the earlier start to their semester).
+Any charges, deposits, and fines you may incur are billed monthly.
 You can access your most current billing information with these simple instructions.

 Please keep in mind that with loans, lenders often deduct loan fees before monies are disbursed, which can impact the amount you need to borrow.
 You should calculate loan fees prior to finalizing loan requests.
 Please see Federal Loan Fees for more information.

-Health insurance charges will appear on your fall semester bill.
+A health insurance charge will appear on your fall semester bill.
 If you provide proof of comparable insurance, you can waive this fee.
 You must visit University Health Insurance to enroll or waive the health insurance.
+The waiver/enrollment session for the 2017–2018 Academic Year is from June 26 through August 19.
+No action can be taken before or after that period.
+Please see our Health Insurance Video Tutorial for more information.

 You must notify us in writing of all financial assistance you will receive from outside sources like private scholarships, tuition waivers and certain veteran’s educational benefits.
 Federal regulations require that we consider all other tuition assistance before we calculate the financial aid award UNE can offer you.